knative/docs/docs/eventing/getting-started.md

     Both triggers should be ready and pointing to the correct **Broker** (your triggers should be pointing at the default broker)  and **SUBSCRIBER_URI** (your triggers should be pointing to triggerName.namespaceName.svc.cluster.local).
 If this is not the case, see the [Debugging Guide](./debugging/README.md) to help troubleshoot the issue.

-You have now created all of the resources needed to recieve and manage events.
+You have now created all of the resources needed to receive and manage events.
 You created the `Broker`, which manages the events sent to event consumers with the help of triggers.
 In the next section, you will make the event producer that will be used to create your events.